On this page

 The project aims to build and develop students’ intercultural capabilities, communication and leadership skills to enable them to become cultural ambassadors within the school and wider community.

-In the first phase of the project, a team of artists will support students to explore and express what is important to them in relation to linguistic and cultural identity.
-In the second phase of the project, students will share and present their learning and reflections with broader audiences through a performance.
+In the first phase of the project, a team of artists support students to explore and express what is important to them in relation to linguistic and cultural identity.
+In the second phase of the project, students share and present their learning and reflections with broader audiences through a performance.

 Project provider: Elyas Alavi

 The My Journey project is designed for primary school students to actively participate in and reflect upon linguistic and cultural diversity, whist considering their own linguistic and cultural practices and identities through a series of visual art and poetry workshops.
-The workshops will be help with award winning visual artist and poet Elyas Alavi.

-Students will explore art making techniques across a range of cultures; participate in storytelling, share their own languages, cultures and stories with one another; and express themselves creatively through visual art, poetry writing and performance.
+Students explore art making techniques across a range of cultures; participate in storytelling, share their own languages, cultures and stories with one another; and express themselves creatively through visual art, poetry writing and performance.

 The project links to the curriculum areas of visual art, science, English and history.

-MELC is undertaking the following projects in schools throughout 2018:
+MELC supported the following projects in 2018:

 Young Cultural Leaders – ActNow Theatre